radical-cybertools/quantum-mini-apps/README.md

 python mini-apps/quantum-simulation/ce_local.py
 ```

-his will execute the `QuantumSimulation` Mini-App with the default configuration, which runs a circuit execution motif on a local Dask cluster.
+This will execute the `QuantumSimulation` Mini-App with the default configuration, which runs a circuit execution motif on a local Dask cluster.

+To run on Perlmutter, follow [Using Dask on Perlmutter](https://gitlab.com/NERSC/nersc-notebooks/-/tree/main/perlmutter/dask#using-dask-on-perlmutter) to provision dask cluster, and run ```python mini-apps/quantum-simulation/ce_perlmutter.py``` against the running Perlmutter dask cluster.

 ## Customization